interval/server/README.md

 - `DATABASE_URL` is the Postgres connection string.
 It should follow the format `postgresql://username:password@host:port/dbname`.
 - `SECRET` is a secret that _you must provide_ for use in encrypting passwords.
 Any string is valid for this value, but you should use something secure!
 - `WSS_API_SECRET` is a secret that _you must provide_.
 It is used internally by Interval Server for communication between Interval services.
 Any string is valid for this value, but you should use something secure!
 - `AUTH_COOKIE_SECRET` is a secret that _you must provide_ for use in encrypting session cookies.
-Any string is valid for this value, but you should use something secure!
+Any string **at least 32 characters in length** is valid for this value, but you should use something secure!

 ### Ports